Travel with STSC in 2018

 On average, Bonaire's visibility exceeds 100 feet and average water temperature is 80 degrees.
 The fringing reef begins close to the shore, usually a short 30 foot swim or less, making Bonaire world renowned for its ease of shore diving.

-7 days rental vehicle (double cabin pick-up truck or van w/manual transmission) Car insurance not included
+- 7 day rental vehicle/apartment (double cabin pick-up truck or van w/manual transmission) Car insurance not included

-- 6 days of unlimited nitrox fills plus 6 boat dives
+- 6 days of unlimited nitrox fills for nitrox certified divers

-Marine Tag, All Government Taxes & Departure Tax Not included
+- Marine Tag, All Government Taxes Not included

 Call Rich at STSC for more information

 We usually drift dive the Niagara River every September.
 Yes, it’s the same river that eventually spills over the falls; and no, you won’t go over the falls.
 While the current is swift, it's a safe two to three miles per hour.
 The trick to survival is keeping your eyes on what's in front of you to prevent collisions with rocks that seem to spring up quickly at times.
 Dives last 60 - 90 minutes (depending on the speed of the current) at a depth of 20 to 30 feet.
 The visibility is surprisingly good and there’s lots of large freshwater fish to see including bass, walleye, lake trout, the occasional salmon a rare musky and perch.